 understanding of the systemic struggles many children and families face.
 She takes

-many different systems into account during the therapeutic assessment, namely, the relationship the client has with the many environments present in their lives and how these overall impact well-being.
+many different systems into account during the therapeutic assessment, namely, the relationship the client has with the many environments present in their lives and how these impact overall well-being.